Observational Inference on the Delay Time Distribution of Short Gamma-ray Bursts

 The probability of observing a single short \ac{GRB} in a host galaxy over a set interval of time $\Delta t$ follows a Poisson distribution based on the merger rate of Equation~\ref{eq:merger_rate}.
 Approximating the marginalization over likelihood samples as a discrete sum, the hyperlikelihood for observing a single short \ac{GRB} in a particular host galaxy given the set of \ac{DTD} parameters becomes

-where we assume that the fiducial observation time is $\Delta t = 10~\mathrm{yr}$, though this choice does not impact results.
+where $\mathcal{A}$ is a constant that normalizes the likelihood, and $\Delta t$ is the fiducial observation time, which we assume to be $\Delta t = 10~\mathrm{yr}$, though this choice does not impact results so long as the expected number of events during the observing period satisfies $\dot{n} \Delta t \ll 1$ event, which is the case for all \ac{GRB} host galaxies in our sample.
 We note that this formulation of the hyperlikelihood assumes that the \ac{DTD} parameters are not prone to selection effects, that is, the probability of a detection does not depend on $\alpha$, \tmin, and \tmax.
-Selection effects may impact the detection of more highly offset (i.e., ``host-less'') systems with less luminous counterparts and/or weaker host associations, as well as systems at high redshifts with dimmer hosts; we discuss potential implications of selection effects further in Section~\ref{sec:discussion}.
+Selection effects may impact the detection of more highly offset (i.e., ``hostless'') systems with less luminous counterparts and/or weaker host associations, as well as systems at high redshifts with dimmer hosts; we discuss potential implications of selection effects further in Section~\ref{sec:discussion}.

 Assuming the observed short \ac{GRB} observations are independent, the hyperposterior for the \ac{DTD} parameters is